jgarber623/sketchnotes.sixtwothree.org/_posts/2013-08-06-the-map-the-territory.md

 Presented by [Ethan Marcotte](http://ethanmarcotte.com/).

-- [Editorially](https://editorially.com/): Aa completely responsive web application for social writing, editing, and publishing content on the web.
+- [Editorially](https://editorially.com/): A completely responsive web application for social writing, editing, and publishing content on the web.
 - Build a grid system off the needs of the content.
 - Use `@media` to defend your content.